It's important to resolve your finances at the same time as your divorce or civil partnership dissolution.

 We offer fixed rates for divorce services in the UK.
 Our fixed fee divorce service provides you with a divorce solicitor to take you through the usual steps in the divorce process to end your marriage.

-We have two fixed fee options for this service, depending on whether you're making the divorce application, or responding to a divorce application.
+We have two fixed price options, depending on whether you're making the divorce application or responding to a divorce application.

 If you are the person applying for the divorce, this means you are the applicant.
-Our fixed fee divorce service for applicants costs £600.
+For applicants, our fixed fee divorce service costs £600.